flamegraph-rs/flamegraph/README.md

 echo -1 | sudo tee /proc/sys/kernel/perf_event_paranoid
 ```

+### DTrace on macOS

+On macOS, there is no alternative to running as superuser in order to
+enable dtrace.
+The simplest way is to use `--root`, this way `rustc`
+will be run normally but the binary will get run as superuser.

+Be aware that if the binary being tested is user-aware, this does
+change its behaviour.

 ## Improving output when running with `--release`

 Due to optimizations etc... sometimes the quality